theobald-software/theobald-software.github.io/content/_en/erpconnect/linq-to-sap.md

 old_url: /ERPConnect-EN/default.aspx?pageid=linq-to-sap
 ---

+{: .box-warning }
+**Warning!
+Deprecated component**
+As of Visual Studio Version 2019 the *LINQ to SAP* add-on is not supported anymore.

 Before we delve deeper into LINQ to SAP in this chapter, let's first have a look at some answers to a few important questions that some readers might be dying to ask:

 - LINQ to SAP is always called LINQ to ERP in the source code.
 This is due to trademark issues.
 For the same reason, ERPConnect is called ERPConnect instead of SAPConnect, which would actually make more sense.